hashicorp/vault-service-broker/README.md

 ### Deploying the Broker

 The first step is deploying the broker.
-This broker can run anywhere including Cloud Foundry, Heroku, HashiCorp [Nomad][nomad], or your local laptop.
+This broker can run anywhere including Cloud Foundry, Kubernetes, Heroku, HashiCorp [Nomad][nomad], or your local laptop.
 This example shows running the broker under Cloud Foundry.

 First, create a space in which to run the broker: